irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/Issuers1099Api.md

 <a name="deleteissuer"></a>
 # **DeleteIssuer**
-> void DeleteIssuer (DeleteIssuerRequest requestParameters)
+> void DeleteIssuer (DeleteIssuerRequestSdk requestParameters)

 Delete an issuer